What does this AWS Solutions Implementation do?

 The AWS CloudFormation template deploys the resources required to automate your Amazon Forecast usage and deployments.
 Based on the capabilities of the solution, the architecture is divided into three parts: data preparation, forecasting, and data visualization.
 The template includes the following components:

-- An Amazon Simple Storage Service (Amazon S3) bucket for Amazon Forecast configuration where you specify configuration settings for your dataset groups, datasets predictors, and forecasts, as well as the datasets themselves.
+- An Amazon Simple Storage Service (Amazon S3) bucket for Amazon Forecast configuration where you specify configuration settings for your dataset groups, dataset predictors, and forecasts, as well as the datasets themselves.

 - An Amazon S3 event notification that triggers when new datasets are uploaded to the related Amazon S3 bucket.